-Cryptocurrency has a large selectorate, or number of people deciding on its direction, compared to fiat currencies, where central banks have sole authority.
-The problem with small selectorates is that the interests of a few (e.g. a central bank's monetary policy) doesn't always align with the majority of holders (e.g. inflationary efforts to stimulate lending).
+Cryptocurrency has a large selectorate, or the number of people deciding on its direction, compared to fiat currencies, where central banks have sole authority.
+The problem with a small selectorate is that the interests of a few (e.g. a central bank's monetary policy) don't always align with the majority of holders (e.g. inflationary efforts to stimulate lending).

 These technical features could dramatically reduce transaction costs, particularly for large transactions, while reducing the likelihood of fraudulent behaviors.
-Since there aren't any intermediaries, there's less opportunities for anyone to intervene in the transaction to steal or divert funds and there's no added "processing" costs.
+Since there aren't any intermediaries, there are fewer opportunities for anyone to intervene in the transaction to steal or divert funds and there are no added "processing" costs.

-In addition, cryptocurrencies could eliminate the governments' need to print or mint physical currency.
-They could easily track every transaction through a pseudo anonymous ledger, making it much easier to calculate taxation (e.g. no risk of cash-only transactions).
+In addition, cryptocurrencies (digital currencies) could eliminate the governments' need to print or mint physical currency.
+They could easily track every transaction through a pseudo-anonymous ledger, making it much easier to calculate taxation (e.g. no risk of cash-only transactions).
 At the same time, the actual identities of the users could be protected.

 The Bitcoin Investment Thesis

-Bitcoin was originally designed to be a medium of exchange, but its biggest draw is that it's sound money.
-That is, a central bank of government cannot easily create new currency and transactions involve far less friction, especially for large transactions between organizations or individuals.
+Bitcoin was originally designed to be a medium of exchange, but its biggest draw is that it sounds like money.
+That is, a central bank of government cannot easily create a new currency and transactions involve far less friction, especially for large transactions between organizations or individuals.
 These attributes alone could make it a compelling investment.